 Little Flowers Moisturizing Spray

-Pregnancy/Lactation?
+Pregnancy/Breastfeeding?
 Not suitable due to Myrrh.
 Tisserand/Young notes that Myrrh is contraindicated for use during pregnancy and lactation, although Myrrh is not on the National Association for Holistic Aromatherapy list to avoid (2014).

 The oils in this beautiful blend are noted to help protect, andnourish the skin and reduce inflammation.
 Little Flowers blend supports the skin's elasticity, tissue renewal and balance hydration.
 May help with scar tissue, psoriasis, wrinkles, dry spots, age/sun/liver spots.
 See testimonies on the Little Flowers detail page.